[5 min. read]

 2) Celebrate Good Performance

-Recognize wins in the moment.
-Name the behavior, link it to positive impact on goals or customers, and invite more—what you reinforce is what you repeat.
+Recognize wins on the spot.
+Name the exact behavior, link it to the impact, and invite more—what you recognize grows.

 3) Correct Poor Performance